Zero Waste Day helps you recycle those items that can't go into the blue recycling bin

-You must show proof of Tempe or Guadalupe residency through a driver's license or utility bill.
+Proof of Tempe or Guadalupe residency must be shown through a driver's license or utility bill.

 What We Take and Where It Goes

 Tempe is committed to managing waste responsibly and works closely with its partners to ensure the material is diverted from the landfill and recycled or reused.
 Here is an overview of what we take on Zero Waste Day and where it all goes.

 Food donations (NOT at January event).
 Only April and November Zero Waste Days.)

 Non-perishable, unopened items including peanut butter, canned meats and soups, dried and canned beans, 100 percent fruit juices, boxed meals, canned vegetables and fruit, granola bars, whole wheat pasta, multi-grain cereals, oatmeal, macaroni and cheese

 The Tempe Community Action Agency, a local nonprofit that works to alleviate homelessness, hunger and poverty and houses Tempe’s largest food pantry, will be onsite collecting the food items.